DaveSaah/notable/golang/06_arrays_and_slices.md

 ## Note
 - The length of the array is found using the `len` function.

-Copying arrays in Go, will create an entirely new set of array.
+Copying arrays in Go will create an entirely new set of arrays.
 (This could potentially slow down your program).

 ```go
 a := [...]int{1, 2, 3}